Vanessa Dewson, MPA (Master of Photographic Arts)

 Travel led to my love of photography, I can’t imagine one without the other.
-I am an accredited member of the Professional Photographers of Canada and recently earned my Craftsman of Photographic Arts as well as several awards for my travel photography.
+I am an accredited member of the Professional Photographers of Canada and recently earned my Master of Photographic Arts as well as several awards for my travel photography.
 I am also a part-time instructor of photography with the Ottawa School of Art.
 I have travelled extensively since I was a teenager, including living in Mauritius and South Africa.
-I’ve also been to Europe, Turkey, Hong Kong, Colombia, Cuba, Costa Rica, Dominican Republic, many parts of the USA including Alaska and have led photography tours to India and Iceland.
+I’ve also been to Europe, Turkey, Hong Kong, Colombia, Cuba, Costa Rica, Dominican Republic, many parts of the USA including Alaska and have led photography tours to India, Iceland, Sri Lanka, France, South Africa, Namibia and Morocco.
 I can’t think of a better way to combine my two passions of travel and photography than planning and hosting a photography tour.
 Join me on a future tour or let me help you plan a trip with a focus on photography.
-UPCOMING TOUR: Sri Lanka, January 2017

 Tracy Elliott is an Alberta based photographer who loves combining adventure with his camera.
 His Dad started him on the path to this wonderful way of expressing himself when he was quite young and he has had a camera in his hand ever since.
 He has studied art and photography all through high school and University where he definitively learned that he can’t draw or paint, but a camera did feel very natural.
 Along with taking pictures Tracy also has a love for doing anything outside.
 Photography is an inherent part of anywhere he goes.